 I happen to be very fond of Medieval French romance precisely because it is hard to nail down; to capture, chloroform, pin down, dissect, and display in a nice order in a nice glass case.
 (The finest – albeit, well, cartoonish – demonstration of this phenomenon may be the Musée ethnographique du Schtroumpf within the Centre belge de la bande dessinée in Brussels.)
 In some senses like its successors, descendant forms of post-Medieval French roman – MFR may be best defined precisely as that which it is not, combined with characteristics of experimentation and of constant refashioning, renewal (with continuing strong links to the novas, nouvelle, and obv. the later novel), re-invigoration, re-self-appraisal, and other motions and movements of eternal return.

-Asides aside, admin. does admit to having dealt with a related matter in her PhD thesis (currently being reformulated as a book):
+Asides aside, admin. does admit to having dealt with a related matter in her PhD thesis (currently being rewritten, unwritten, and reformulated as some other kind of work, possibly but not necessarily as simple as “turning your dissertation into a book”):

 […] I propose a “choose your own adventure” reading of Flamenca; this is the first work to do so.